Home Inspection

 • Hygrometers that measure the moisture content and indoor humidity

-• Fiber optic borescope camera to see inside small openings in walls and attics and hard-to-reach places and find hidden cavities
+• Fiber optic borescope cameras to see inside small openings in walls and attics and hard-to-reach places and find hidden cavities

 • Combustible gas leak detectors